ArcadiusMC/website/content/news/beta.md

 to join and fool around in!

 **Keep in mind!** This is a beta version of the server!
-Restarts, hotfixes bugs and changes will be common.
+Restarts, hotfixes bugs and changes will occur frequently.
 There may even be playerdata resets :3
-And unless a vocal majority wish for it, all playerdata after the beta has ended will be wiped.

 # Road map
 ## For the full release
 Our plan for the release:
-- 2 function factions (Latins and Pirates) along with content and features unique to those factions.
+- 2 functional factions (Latins and Pirates) along with content and features unique to those factions.
 - A voting bank with separate vaults that can be accessed with vote tickets for different types of rewards.
-- Custom items (with textures and models) unique to each faction, an general custom server items.
+- Custom items (with textures and models) unique to each faction and custom items, general to the server.
 - Custom music discs and ambience for each faction's region along with more lore and flavour.
 - A monthly event each month to decide a new emperor/empress.